 You’ve got the why figured out, but how in the heck do you use these newfangled Ladbrooke soil blockers to grow seedlings?

-First of all, here’s a list of supplies you’ll need throughout the process:
+First of all, here’s a list of supplies you’ll need to use Ladbrooke soil blokers:

-- soil blocking blend (or make your own using the recipes below; regular garden soil or potting soil will not work with soil blocks)
+- soil blocking blend (Or make your own using the recipes below.
+Regular garden soil or potting soil will NOT work or hold together in soil blocks.)

 - heat mat and thermostat

 - durable, BPA-free seed tray(s) with removable dome